kanidm/kanidm/designs/uid_gid_generation.rst

 to combat this issue.

-Instead of creating a group per account, we instead *imply* that the gidnumber *is* the uidnumber, and that a posixaccount *implies* the existance of a user private group that the pam/nsswitch tools will generate on the client.
+Instead of creating a group per account, we instead *imply* that the gidnumber *is* the uidnumber, and that a posixaccount *implies* the existence of a user private group that the pam/nsswitch tools will generate on the client.
 This also guarantees that posixgroups will never conflict or overlap with the uid namespace with weth attr uniqueness plugin.